Warrington Study Club - 20 February 2019

 The Trigeminal nerve (TGN) and its branches, as well as the lingual artery are at risk during implant surgery in the mandible.
-Iatrogenic damage to vital structures occur if adequate clearance is not allowed when placing an implant near the mandibular branches of the TGN or the blood vessels.
-Complications in this area are serious- even life threatening- and often result in medico-legal complaints or disciplinary sanctions.
+Iatrogenic damage to vital structures occurs if adequate clearance is not allowed when placing an implant near the mandibular branches of the TGN or the blood vessels.
+Complications in this area are serious - even life threatening - and often result in medico-legal complaints or disciplinary sanctions.
 The evidence suggests that the risk assessment, treatment planning, and the consent processes performed by implant dentists may be inadequate or fall short of the established best practice guidelines in implant dentistry.

-This presentation will aim to summarise the findings of a series of research papers published by Yilmaz, Ucer, Scher, Suzuki and renton ( 2016: 2017) & Rentomn and Yilmaz ( 2011).
+This presentation will aim to summarise the findings of a series of research papers published by Yilmaz, Ucer, Scher, Suzuki and Renton (2016: 2017) & Renton and Yilmaz (2011).
 Evidence-based pre-, intra- and post-operative risk management strategies for implant surgery in the mandible based on protocols published by Ucer et al (2017) will be discussed with special reference to human-factors related error prevention.

-- Discuss the aetiology, diagnosis and management of iatrogenic nerve damage related to implant surgery in the mandible
+- To discuss the aetiology, diagnosis and management of iatrogenic nerve damage related to implant surgery in the mandible

-- Discuss evidence-based risk management protocols to mitigate and prevent iatrogenic nerve damage occurring in the mandible during implant surgery
+- To discuss evidence-based risk management protocols to mitigate and prevent iatrogenic nerve damage occurring in the mandible during implant surgery

-- Discuss the aetiology and prevention of human factors’ related surgical error
+- To discuss the aetiology and prevention of human factors’ related surgical error

-- Discuss implant treatment options which may be employed to reduce the risk of iatrogenic damage occurring to vital structures during surgery in the mandible
+- To discuss implant treatment options which may be employed to reduce the risk of iatrogenic damage occurring to vital structures during surgery in the mandible

 Prof Cemal Ucer, BDS, MSc, PhD, FDTFEd., RCSEd, ITI Fellow, Specialist Oral Surgeon Professor of Dental Implanology, School of Health & Society, University of Salford Director of Postgraduate Institute of Clinical Excellence (ICE) Salford, UK Member of National Advisory Board Human Factors in Dentistry (NABHFD)